go4retro/ZoomFloppy/README.md

 ### How is the Zoom Floppy different then the XU1541?

-- Faster
+- Performance

   - 25-second backup without optimizing (parallel transfer, needs cable in drive).
   - Still faster even for serial xfers.
-- Nibble protected disks
+- Functionality

   - supports Burst Nibbler protocol via nibtools.
 Allows raw g64 backups (read and write).
 Works with vmax/epyx etc etc.
-- More reliable
+- Reliability

   -  interrupt xfers in the middle (^C), start another transfer, and everything gets reset and restarted properly
   -  Supports infinite holdoff
--  Cheap
+- Cost

   - currently $35 USD
 - IEEE-488 Support

   -  ZoomFloppy is one of a few solutions for USB access to the IEE-488 drives, and the only one that understands PET/CBM IEEE commands.
 - Future Expansion

   - All signals are available on the X5 Expansion Port.
   -  only 7 KB used out of 32 KB FLASH on microcontroller

 ### Can I use the ZoomFloppy to copy D64 images to real disks?